-CCP has the meaning as set out in the FCA Glossary.
+CCP as defined in the FCA Glossary.

 Class means a particular class of Shares in the Company as may be in issue from time to time.

 COLL means the rules contained in the Collective Investment Schemes sourcebook published by the FCA as part of the FCA Handbook made under the Act for the time being in force (as amended or replaced).